gorenje/kafkastore/README.md

 Clickstore
 ==========

-Worker process for storing clicks from redis to postgres.
-Separating the logic from tracking to separate project.
+Worker process for storing in-app tracking events from redis to kafka.

 Development
 ----------